renovatebot/renovate/lib/datasource/gitlab-packages/readme.md

 If you are using a self-hosted GitLab instance, please note the following requirements:

 - If you are on the `Free` edition, this datasource requires at least GitLab 13.3
-- If you are on the `Premium` or the `Ultimate` edition, this datasource requires at least GitLab 11.8, but GitLab 12.9 or more is recommended if you have a lot of packages with different names on the same project
+- If you are on the `Premium` or the `Ultimate` edition, this datasource requires at least GitLab 11.8, but GitLab 12.9 or more is recommended if you have a lot of packages with different names in the same project

 **Usage Example**